brunoml5/best-of-casadi/config/footer.md

 If you like to contribute to or share suggestions regarding the project metadata collection or markdown generation, please refer to the [best-of-generator](https://github.com/best-of-lists/best-of-generator) repository.
 If you like to create your own best-of list, we recommend to follow [this guide](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).

 For more information on how to add or update projects, please read the [contribution guidelines](https://github.com/brunoml5/best-of-casadi/blob/main/CONTRIBUTING.md).
-By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/brunoml5/best-of-casadi/blob/main/.github/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/brunoml5/best-of-casadi/blob/main/.github/CODE_OF_CONDUCT.md). -->

 ## License

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by-sa.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

+Check the [License](https://github.com/brunoml5/best-of-casadi/?tab=CC-BY-SA-4.0-1-ov-file) tab for more info.